Griffin-Sullivan/MentalHealthChatBot/README.md

+## NOTE: This is outdated so the demo below will not run without some manual updates

 # MentalHealthChatBot
 The MentalHealthChatBot is a prototype mobile app for supporting people with mental health symptoms related to anxiety and depression.
 Our app supports 4 main use cases: